Book cover

 6.3 Singleton

-Context: Consider a Logger class, used to log the operations performed in a system, as in the following code:
+Context: Consider a Logger class, used to log operations performed in a system, as in the following code:

 void f() {